Chaizedesu/RC-Going-Unreal/README.md

 #### Setup

 1. Install [Android Studio](https://developer.android.com/studio/install)
 2. Use Android Studio to Install the following and note the installation paths!
-(After some testing only these Versions seem to work with UE 4.27):
+(After some testing only these versions seem to work with UE 4.27):
 - SDK Platforms (API Level 29 and API Level 21)
 - Android SDK Command-line tools (latest)
 - CMake